Why Unused Items Aren't Harmless, Plus 7 Easy Ways to Clear the Clutter

 3. The All Clear

-Completely clear the floor in one room, or the top of a counter, table, or dresser.
+Completely clear the top of one counter, table, or dresser.
 Trash, donate, put away, or make a home as appropriate.
+Now practice keeping that area clear.
+Each time you use it, clean up and put things away.

 4. The Combination